pinksheep

 Where Operations teams usually start

 Operations teams usually start with the repeatable jobs that eat time every week: pull data from multiple sources into one report on schedule, keep your tools in sync without manual exports, and get the right sign-off without chasing people down.
 Operations team members managing cross-functional coordination, data sync, reporting, and approval routing.
-Pinksheep turns those recurring requests into one reviewable agent plan so the team can connect the right tools, inspect the sequence of steps, and keep important writes approval-first before anything changes in production.
+Pinksheep turns those recurring requests into a reviewable plan so the team can connect the right tools, inspect the sequence of steps, and keep important changes approval-first before anything updates in production.

 Common questions